akeyess/Analysis.flipsidecrypto/README.md

 [Data visualization and results table from SQL query are available here](https://app.flipsidecrypto.com/dashboard/terra-2-ust-deposits-on-anchor-protocol-sb3qpz)

-# #project2- [Terra] 2.
-UST Borrows on Anchor Protocol
+# #project1b- [Terra] UST Borrows on Anchor Protocol

-## What was the volume of UST borrowed from Anchor daily from February 1 - February 28, 2022?
+## *What was the volume of UST borrowed from Anchor daily from February 1 - February 28, 2022?*

 ```
 SELECT